-A simple work around would be to add these URLs to your school network whitelist.
-If your school has an IT technician, please ask for this list of URLs to be added to the school’s whitelist:
+A simple work around would be to add these URLs to your school network allow list.
+If your school has an IT technician, please ask for this list of URLs to be added to the school’s allow list:

 WHAT YOU WON’T FIND

 Accessibility is not only about assisting users, it’s also about avoiding obstacles.
 Here are some of the things that you won’t find on our sites:

 - Tables used for layout.
 We only use tables for what they are supposed to be for, tabulating data.
 This makes life a lot easier for users of screen-reading software

 - Pop-up windows.
 These can be confusing for users of screen-readers.
 Also, many users (perhaps as many as 1 in 5) have software to block pop-ups, meaning that even where they are used, you cannot put anything important in them.